akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 ```

 The `rules` directory contains a single file, `main.json` and a `snippets`
-subdirectory that contain all of the smaller JSON rule files, or snippets.
+subdirectory that contains all of the smaller JSON rule files, or snippets.
 In the
-`main.json` file, you set up a basic template for our JSON, like this:
+`main.json` file, you set up a basic template for your JSON, like this:

 ```json
 {